 FLEX and FLEX Opportunities

-For associate faculty members who choose to participate in professional development (FLEX), assessment activities, or equity-centered training, the contract allows compensation for up to three (3) hours for each of these three categories (professional development, assessment, and equity-centered training).
+Associate faculty members who choose to participate in professional development, assessment activities, or equity-centered training may receive, by contract, compensation for up to three (3) hours for each aforementioned category, for a total of 9 hours.

 - Send an email to your Instructional Department Specialist (IDS) with “Reporting Faculty